 David Ferris

-At Rice, Prof. Ferris teaches seminars on the classical style, Mozart, Romantic song, Mendelssohn and Schumann, text and music, and folklorism in 19th-century music, as well as a First-year Writing Intensive Seminar on musical biography.
-He was a member of the Senate working group that created the new Program in Writing and Communication and he now serves as the Shepherd School representative on the Faculty Advisory Board of the program.
-Before coming to Rice in 1998, Prof. Ferris taught at the University of Houston, Amherst College, and MIT.
+At the Shepherd School of Music at Rice University, Professor Ferris teaches seminars on the classical style, Mozart, Romantic song, Mendelssohn and Schumann, text and music, and folklorism in 19th-century music, as well as a First-year Writing Intensive Seminar on musical biography.
+He was a member of the Senate working group that created the new Program in Writing and Communication, and he now serves as the Shepherd School representative on the Faculty Advisory Board of the program.
+Before coming to Rice University in 1998, Professor Ferris taught at the University of Houston, Amherst College, and MIT.

 More Information